 PROJECT OBJECTIVE To improve the long-term sustainability and risk/return profile of the Board's private equity portfolio.
-After review of the requirements and approval by Staff and the Boa become a signatory to the ILPA DAI and designate a senior Investment Staff member to the ILPA D&I Council in order to contribute to the IL industry initiative.
-2021-22 MILESTONES BY SEPTEMBER 30, 2021: a) Executive management and Investments Staff will be designated to review and oversee the process to become a signatory to the ILPA DAI Initiative and a member of the D&I Council; and, b) Designate a senior Investments Staff member to the D&I Council.
-BY DECEMBER 31, 2021: Investment Staff and the private equity consultant will work to fulfill the reporting obligations required to be a signatory.
+2021-22 DELIVERABLES After review of the requirements and approval by Staff and the Board, become a signatory to the ILPA DAI and designate a senior Investments Staff member to the ILPA D&I Council in order to contribute to the ILPA industry initiative.
+2021-22 MILESTONES BY SEPTEMBER 30, 2021 a) Executive management and Investments Staff will be designated to review and oversee the process to become a signatory to the ILPA DAI Initiative and a member of the D&amp;I Council.; and, b) Designate a senior Investments Staff member to the D&amp;I Council.